VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 Notice here we also use the function [.default_setup()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/api-reference.md#default_setupserver).
 We add this to the `handlers` so we can get automatic setup for all the language servers installed with `mason.nvim`.

-For more details on how to use mason.nvim with lsp-zero check out [this guide](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/guides/integrate-with-mason-nvim.md).
+For more details on how to use mason.nvim with lsp-zero [read this guide](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/guides/integrate-with-mason-nvim.md).

 ## Configure language servers

 To pass arguments to a language server you can use the lspconfig directly.
-Just make sure you call lspconfig after the require of lsp-zero.
+Just make sure you call lspconfig after the call to [.preset()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/api-reference.md#presetopts).

 ```lua
 local lsp = require('lsp-zero').preset({})